 European stocks set for biggest monthly gain since November 2020

-European shares rose on Friday, heading for their biggest monthly gain since November 2020, as investors became optimistic about corporate earnings and bet the Federal Reserve would slow interest rate hikes amid recession fears.
+European shares rose on Friday, heading for their biggest monthly gain since November 2020, as investors became optimistic regarding corporate earnings and bet the Federal Reserve would slow interest rate hikes amid recession fears.

 Goldman Sachs strategists, led by Sharon Bell, said European stocks did not reflect expectations of a recession.